neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 #### The Model

-This query extends the Person model--it takes two Persons as input and outputs one or more Persons.
+This query extends the `Person` model--it takes two `Person`s as input and outputs one or more `Person`s.

 Let's see how `getBaconPeople` is implemented.

 First, (or last, if you prefer), scroll down to the bottom of `api/models/people.js` and note that the function `getBaconPeople` is one of the module exports.

 Scrolling up, let's take a look at `getBaconPeople`:

 ```
 // get people in Bacon path, return many persons
 var getBaconPeople = Cypher(_matchBacon, _manyPersons);

 ```

 The `Cypher` function takes both `_matchBacon`, the query function, and `_manyPersons`, the result function, does some magic, and sends the result somewhere.

 Let's take a look `_matchBacon` and `_manyPersons`: